cstrahan/capnp-ruby/README.md

 CXX=$HOME/clang-3.2/bin/clang++ gem install capn_proto --pre
 ```
 # Interfaces
-one of the critical parts of making the rpc support is the hability to load and pass to Capabilities InterfacesSchemas.
+one of the critical parts of making the rpc support is the ability to load and pass to Capabilities InterfacesSchemas.
 At this state the binding can load InterfacesSchemas and use and consult their Methods.
 ``` ruby
 require 'capn_proto'